 This is supplementary to and not a replacement for a standard travel insurance policy.

 It is not possible to obtain Tanzanian Shillings outside the country, and it is illegal to export more than a small amount.
-Many tourist items or services are priced and paid for in US$, so do not convert more cash funds into the local currency than you need for incidental expenses.

 The easiest way to exchange money and get the best exchange rate is to use a Bank (Cirrus/Maestro), VISA or Mastercard cash or debit card of the type that has a PIN number (must be 4 digits).
 If you visit a National Park on your own (i.e. not with a safari company), the entrance fees of $45 -100/day, must also be paid with a VISA or Mastercard debit or credit card that has a 4 digit PIN.
-Notify your credit card company that charges will be coming from Tanzania; otherwise charges from here are automatically blocked.
+Notify your credit card company that charges will be coming from Tanzania; otherwise charges from here might be automatically blocked.
 Travellers’ checks can be useful as an emergency reserve, but high exchange fees and poor exchange rates make them less useful as a primary source of cash.

 The power supply is at the UK/ European standard voltage of 220/240 , and power sockets are the UK square pin type.
 Remember if you want to use US appliances you will need a voltage convertor as well as a plug convertor.
 Mains power supply is subject to cuts and voltage fluctuation.

 Mobile networks are available with various providers, but the signal strength can vary from location.
-To avoid high roaming charges we recommend to purchase a local sim card at a very moderate cost of TZS1,000, special rates to call abroad are sometime available.
+To avoid high roaming charges we recommend to purchase a local SIM card at a very moderate cost of TZS1,000, special rates to call abroad are sometime available.

 Mbwa Wa Africa has made a special agreement with local Safari Companies and volunteers can go at their own cost on safari or day trips.
 Various options are available, some of them need to be booked in advance, please let us know early enough if you would like to see part of our beautiful country.